hotwax/oms-documentation/documents/retail-operations/available-to-promise/use-cases.md

 **Steps to Implement:**

-1. **Create a Facility Group:**
+1. **Create a Facility Group with Customization Capabilities**

-   * Identify the facilities that do not offer customization services.
+* Identify the facilities that can handle customized products due to the necessary equipment or expertise.
-   * Create a facility group for these locations, ensuring they are grouped separately from the facilities that can process customized products.
+* Create a facility group for these locations, grouping only the facilities capable of handling customization.

-2. **Tag Customized Products:**
+2. **Tag Customized Products**

-   * Assign a unique tag to all products that require customization.
-For example, use a tag like `Customizable` to easily identify these products.
+* Assign the unique product tag (e.g., "Customizable") to all products that require customization services.
+This tag will help in applying specific rules only to these products.

-3. **Create a New ATP Shipping Rule:**
+3. **Create a New ATP Shipping Rule for Customization-Enabled Facilities**

-   * In the ATP app, navigate to the shipping page and create a new rule in `Product and Facility` tab for these customized products.
+* In the ATP app, navigate to the shipping section and create a rule in the "Product and Facility" tab.
-4. **Configure the Rule:**
-   * Select the facility group where customization is not available.
+* Exclude the facility group where customization is allowed (facilities with the required equipment).
-   * Include the relevant product tag (`Customizable`) to apply the rule to all products that require customization.
+* Include the product tag ("Customizable") to apply the rule to all products requiring customization.

-5. **Disable Shipping/Pickup:**
+4. **Disable Shipping for Facilities without Customization**

-   * Set the rule to disable shipping or disable pickup for the selected facility group.
-This ensures that orders for customized products will not be fulfilled from the facilities that cannot process them.
+* Configure the rule to disable shipping for all facilities except the ones that are included in the customization-enabled facility group.
-6. **Save and Activate:**
-   * Save the ATP rule and activate it to ensure that it is applied immediately, restricting the shipping of customized products to only the facilities that can handle customization.
+* This ensures that customized products will only be shipped from facilities that can handle customization.

+5. **Repeat for BOPIS**

+* Similarly, create a rule in the ATP app for BOPIS orders.
+* Exclude the facilities capable of customization and disable BOPIS in the rule.
+This ensures that customers selecting BOPIS will only be able to pick up customized products from facilities equipped to process them.

 ### Scenario 6: Managing Seasonal Demand by Region